Autodidac/epochengine/AlmondShell/docs/engine_analysis.md

 - **Testing Surface** – No automated smoke tests or CI hooks are defined for the critical updater and renderer paths, leaving regression risk high during phase transitions.

 ## Recent Progress (v0.59.9)
-- Stabilised Raylib UI scaling across docked and standalone windows by preserving logical dimensions alongside framebuffer sizes, so button quads stay proportional after DPI-aware resizes.
+- Stabilised Raylib UI scaling across docked and standalone windows by preserving logical dimensions alongside framebuffer sizes, so atlas-driven GUI buttons keep their intended proportions after DPI-aware resizes in the Raylib backend.

 ## Recent Progress (v0.59.8)
 - Adopted backend-owned Raylib and SDL window handles inside the multiplexer, replacing the temporary shell HWNDs with the real